justinkang221/justinkang221.github.io/_pages/about.md

 Recent News
 ======
+* Our papers *ProxySPEX* (Spotlight) and *SHAP-Zero* (Poster) have been accepted to NeurIPS 2025.
-* I'll be joining Suraj Srinivas, Jorge Piazentin Ono and Jared Evans this summer working on Autolabeling and data filtering problems at Bosch AI Research.
+* I'll be joining Suraj Srinivas, Jorge Piazentin Ono and Jared Evans this summer working on Autolabeling and data filtering problems at Bosch AI Research (Paper under preperation).
 * Excited to present our recent research in interpreting LLMs at the <a href="https://arl.devcom.army.mil/">DEVCOM Army Research Lab</a>.
 * Our paper *SPEX: Scaling Feature Interaction Explanations for LLMs* has been accepted to ICML!
 SPEX makes it easier to attribute importance in LLMs and other models, helping you interpret your models.
 * Our paper *Learning to Understand: Identifying Interactions via the Mobius Transform* has been accepted to NeurIPS!